HandsomeYingyan/HandsomeMod/README.md

 -Change some source mirrors (Build faster in China).

 -Add some basic modules to support gpu and drm.

 -Add rt-linux patches

--Add Wayland and Xorg Support (alpha ver)
+-Add Wayland(Not working due to lack of mesa) and Xorg Support (alpha ver)

 -Add littlevgl Support (still testing)

+-Include Soc not yet in mainline(eg. Allwinner V3s F1cx00s and HiSilicon hi35xx)

+-Update the kernel backport driver to 5.4(better wifi signal)

 ## Planing...

 -A Offcial Website.